Chapter 41 – Defying a Dark Lord

 "Hold on a moment!"
 Harry said, surprised.
 This was something he had not known before and it did not make a lot of sense.
 "If the Keeper knows what the prophecy says, then couldn't he just tell anyone about it?"

 "The Keeper is protected by enchantments and oaths which keep him from compromising the prophecies," Hermione explained.
 "He is also unknown to all but a few Unspeakables.
 Besides," Hermione continued with a grin, "I'm certain he could not remember all the prophecies he would have read—there are thousands upon thousands here, and each Keeper must have had to review several hundred at least."

 Harry was still a little skeptical about the whole arrangement, but he merely nodded absently.
 "Well, we'd better get on with this."

-The nearest shelves contained prophecies which were ancient—some reaching back further than the era before Christ.
-The prophecies here were mostly dull and lifeless, leading Harry to speculate that those prophecies were ones which had already been fulfilled.
+The nearest shelves contained prophecies which were ancient—some reaching back centuries before Christ.
+The prophecies there were mostly dull and lifeless, leading Harry to speculate that those prophecies were ones which had already been fulfilled.
 Here and there was an empty spot on a shelf—likely orbs which had been removed by their owners—though most still stood in their original locations.
 As they progressed down the hall, not only did the dates progress, but the number of "live" prophecies also increased.